 Handmaiden Louisiana Iris has BREATHTAKING, pink-lavender blooms that will add beauty to any area of your water garden.
 The flowers have beautiful, yellow centers and signals with delicate veining.
 These exceptional iris grow 20-28" tall in full sun to part shade.
-Great for wetlands, bogs or shallow water.
+Handmaiden Louisiana Iris is great for wetlands, bogs or shallow water.

 Height Grow to 28" tall